johadi/PostIt/README.md

 6. Users can logout of the system whenever they want to.
 7. Users can receieve notification via SMS, EMAIL or both depending on the message level.

-#H ow to install this project
+# How to install this project

 1. create a .env file
 2. inside the .env file,copy the code snippet below, fill it details with your values. don't change the keys